melbournebioinformatics/MelBioInf_docs/docs/tutorials/docker/docker.md

 ## Requirements

-* This workshop is aimed at anyone with basic Unix command-line experience.
+* This workshop is aimed at anyone with basic Unix command-line experience
-* Attendees are required to bring their own laptop computers.
+* Attendees are required to bring their own laptop computers
 * Windows users should have [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) installed